 The right-wing Falangist Party was among the hundreds of groups around the world who marked May Day with a rally.

-The right-wing Falangist Party was among the hundreds of groups around the world who marked May Day with a rally.
+Background: The right-wing Falangist Party was among the hundreds of groups around the world who marked May Day with a rally.
 Many leaders of the several rightist parties in Lebanon were there.

 SYNOPSIS: Leaders of the Lebanese Front alliance were joined in the rally by the radical 'Guardians of the Cedar' organisation.
 The main speaker was the Falangist deputy Amin gemayel, the Falangist official in charge of the Metn district.